boucadair/WG-Charters/mboned.md

 - Develop data models and other automation building blocks related to the operation of multicast services.

 Development of routing protocols, forwarding-plane solutions and extensions, and group membership protocols is out of scope.

-The working group may develop requirements and assist in review and feedback of documents in other working groups responsible for such protocols (e.g., PIM, BIER, and MOPS).
-Likewise, the working group will solicit inputs for its chartered work from other working groups (e.g., TSVWG, SAAG, and NETCONF).
+The working group may develop requirements and assist in review and feedback of documents in other working groups responsible for such protocols (e.g., PIM, BIER, BESS and LISP).
+Likewise, the working group will solicit inputs for its chartered work and assist in review for relevant work in other working groups (e.g., MOPS, TSVWG, MANET, and SAAG).